rahulmoorthy/Active_Contours/README.md

 # Interactive Active Contours using MATLAB

 • Traditional method involved using Active Contours Model (Snakes by Kass).
-It used internal and external energy functions to find a boundary surrounding the object in focus.
+It utilizes internal and external energy functions to find a boundary surrounding the object in focus.

 • This methodology was used to detect anomalies in brain scans, teeth scans.